Refunds of Basic Registration Fees and Tuition

 - The student was activated for compulsory military service.

-Failure to follow formal University procedures regarding cancellation of registration or withdrawal from the institution.
+Failure to follow formal University procedures regarding the cancellation of registration or withdrawal from the institution.

 Students who find it necessary to cancel their registration or to withdraw from all classes after enrolling for any academic term are required to follow the University's official withdrawal procedures.
 Failure to follow formal University procedures may result in an obligation to pay fees as well as the assignment of failing grades in all courses and the need to apply for readmission before being permitted to enroll in another academic term.
 Information on canceling registration and withdrawal procedures is available from the Admissions and Records office.